bhisaac/5eFP/5eFP-SRD.md

 ### Encounter Map

 - 28-square by 28-square grid (piece together four 14-square by 14-square grids).
-- Players place their tokens on the side opposite the direction they entered from the exploration map unless the encounter specifies a designated starting area.
+- Players place their tokens on one side of the map unless the encounter specifies a designated starting area.
 For example, if the party token is moved onto the map from the W direction (the party token controller moves the party token from the adjacent tile to the E), the PCs appear and place their tokens along the E side of the map.
 Similarly, moving in the SW direction results in PC tokens being placed on the NE edge of the map.
 - An encounter map is combined with four smaller 14 x 14 maps, each forming four quadrants: NW, NE, SE, and SW.
 - Each quadrant is either blank or modified by the encounter based on any story elements rolled or drawn.
 Some story elements only modify a specific quadrant, while others can modify the entire map.
 Organize story elements by size in descending order.
 Set up story elements on the map one at a time in this order, beginning with the biggest area and ending with the smallest area.